Data Authenticity, Consent, & Provenance for AI are all broken: what will it take to fix them?: The Need for Data Provenance

 \begin{itemize}[itemsep=0pt] \item Data Creators: Adopt and advocate for standardized annotation practices; implement tagging and licensing for content. \item AI Developers: Commit to providing structured data provenance documentation; actively contribute to and utilize dataset libraries in model training. \item Regulators: Set and enforce minimum standards for data provenance for major developers and providers; provide necessary support and funding for the development of data libraries. \item Researchers: Foster norms around data provenance in academic research; collaborate with other stakeholders in developing universal data provenance standards. \end{itemize}

-To respond to this urgent need, we outline the importance of data provenance for different stakeholders (\cref{sec:downstream}), recognition of the problem (\cref{sec:recognition}), legal and regulatory considerations (\cref{sec:legal}), and how the current set of solutions to trace data authenticity, consent, and provenance have limitations and trade-offs (\cref{sec:existing}).
-Finally, we outline recommendations to facilitate a standardized library for tracing critical data features, and address challenges facing informed and responsible AI (\cref{sec:standard} and \cref{sec:takeaways}).
+To respond to this urgent need, we outline the importance of data provenance for different stakeholders (\cref{sec:downstream}), recognition of the problem (\cref{sec:recognition}), and legal and regulatory considerations (\cref{sec:legal}).
+Moreover, we investigate the shortcomings in existing data infrastructure and highlight how the current set of solutions to trace data authenticity, consent, and provenance have limitations and trade-offs (\cref{sec:existing}).
+Finally, we outline recommendations to facilitate a standardized library for tracing critical data features, emphasize the need for interoperable data documentation standards, and address challenges facing informed and responsible AI (\cref{sec:standard} and \cref{sec:takeaways}).

-This work investigates the shortcomings in existing data infrastructure (\cref{sec:existing}), emphasizes the need for interoperable data documentation standards, and identifies the important properties for the design of new data infrastructure tooling (\cref{sec:standard} and \cref{tab:metadata}).